vincenzo0203/CrimeMiner/README.md

     - Download [Graph Data Science 2.5.0](https://github.com/neo4j/graph-data-science/releases/download/2.5.0/neo4j-graph-data-science-2.5.0.jar)
     - Add downloaded libraries into `<neo4j_folder>`\plugins
     - Add following line at the bottom of file `<neo4j_folder>`\conf\neo4j.conf "dbms.security.procedures.unrestricted=gds.\*,apoc.\*" (If you open the README on a editor don't use this "\" in gds. and apoc.)
-- Now open CMD and run the following command "sudo nautilus /usr/local/`<neo4j_folder>`/data/dumps"
+- Now open CMD and run the following command "sudo nautilus /usr/local/`<neo4j_folder>`/data"
+- In this folder create the folder "dumps"
-- Insert the file "neo4j.dump" (contact the administrators for neo4j.dump file)
+- Insert the file "neo4j.dump" in "dumps" (contact the administrators for neo4j.dump file)
 - Now return on CMD and run the command: "neo4j-admin database load --overwrite-destination=true neo4j" and the database is populated

 ### Start Neo4j